May 7, 2020 | Posted by The B-Team

 While rhubarb is typically treated like a fruit and most often shows up in desserts in this country, it is also very good in savory dishes too and when used in glazes and chutneys pairs really well with pork, lamb and chicken.
-But, since I could live on pastries (and often do) I love using rhubarb in a variety of desserts.
+But I love using rhubarb in a variety of desserts.

 One of my favorite ways to use rhubarb in desserts is to pair it with strawberries; strawberries mellow out the sharp edge of the rhubarb and add a natural sweetness, which this very tart vegetable needs.
 The most classic combination of strawberries and rhubarb is seen in the tradional strawberry-rhubarb pie.
 But, when I don’t have the time or patience to deal with pie dough…I make a deliciously simple crumble.
 You can mix this crumble together, bake it and eat it in about an hour.
 The next time you see rhubarb in your market, give this incredibly versatile vegetable a try.